koulali/PSE2022/slides.md

 <img style="width: 100%" src="assets/fig6.svg">

-- The 2016 three-monthly mean of the SMB anomalies from RACMO2.3, over the Southern Antarctic Peninsula, shows a very pronounced variation.;
+- The 2016 three-monthly mean of the SMB anomalies from RACMO2.3, over the Southern Antarctic Peninsula, show a very pronounced variation.

 - The anomalies exhibit an east-west pattern.